-If the breast lump doesn't seem to be cancerous, your doctor might suggest short-term monitoring followed by another exam in a few months to assess the area for stability.
-Consult your doctor if you notice any changes in the lump or develop any new areas of concern.
+If the breast lump isn't cancerous, your doctor might suggest short-term monitoring followed by another clinical breast exam or repeat breast imaging in a few months to reassess the area.
+Consult your doctor if you notice changes in the lump or develop new areas of concern.

 If the diagnosis is in question — the clinical breast exam and the mammogram show areas of suspicion, for example, but the pathology report from the biopsy reveals benign tissue — you'll be referred to a surgeon or other specialist for further consultation.

 If the breast lump is cancerous, you'll work with your doctor to create a treatment plan.
 The stage and type of breast cancer will influence your treatment options.
 If you're unsure how to proceed, ask your doctor to help you make the best treatment decisions.

 - Sabel MS. Clinical manifestations and diagnosis of a palpable breast mass. http://www.uptodate.com/home.
 Accessed March 28, 2015.